Ispanicus/unstable-diffusion/README.md

 # unstable-diffusion

-Data in the wild course project
+To install environment, look at install.bat

-data/metadata.csv contains annotations for each image, as well as image source and profession
+unstable/data/metadata.csv contains annotations for each image, as well as image source and profession

-data/imgs contains all images generated with Stable Diffusion (api_{profession}_n.jpg) and scraped from CLIP Retrieval ({profession}_n.jpg)
+unstable/data/imgs contains all images generated with Stable Diffusion (api_{profession}_n.jpg) and scraped from CLIP Retrieval ({profession}_n.jpg)

-data/annotations contains the raw annotation json files output by Label Studio
+unstable/data/annotations contains the raw annotation json files output by Label Studio

-The CLIP Retrieval scraping can be reproduced using the script found at scraper/laion_scraper.py
+The CLIP Retrieval scraping can be reproduced using the script found at unstable/scraper/laion_scraper.py

-The Stable Diffusion image generation can be done using the script at api/text2img_generator.py (important to note the api is a paid service)
+The Stable Diffusion image generation can be done using the script at unstable/api/text2img_generator.py (important to note the api is a paid service)